6 Most Famous Legends and Stories of the Great Wall of China

 Meng Jiangnv was devastated by her loss, and cried for three days and three nights.
 Her grief was so intense that she wept tears of sorrow that shook the very foundations of the Great Wall.
 The legend goes that her tears were so powerful that they caused a section of the wall to collapse, revealing her husband's bones.

-The legend of Meng Jiangnv has become an integral part of Chinese folklore, and it is often told to children as a cautionary tale about the dangers of neglecting the human spirit.
+This Great Wall of China love story has also become an integral part of Chinese folklore, and it is often told to children as a cautionary tale about the dangers of neglecting the human spirit.
 The story has also been the subject of countless works of art, including paintings, sculptures, and operas.

-Another famous legend of the Great Wall of China is the story of the crow of the bird strikes the stone.
+Another famous love story of the Great Wall of China is the legend of the crow of the bird strikes the stone.

-According to legend, in ancient times, a pair of swallows nested in the Ruyuan Gate of Jiayuguan Pass (part of the Great Wall).
+According to legend, in ancient times, a pair of swallows nested in the Ruyuan Gate of Jiayuguan Fort (part of the Great Wall of China).
 One morning, the two swallows flew out of the gate.
 At sunset, the female swallow flew back first, but when the male swallow flew back, the gate was closed and he could not enter the gate, so he hit the wall and died.
 The female swallow was so distraught that she chirped from time to time and continued to do so until she died.

 After death, her soul does not disperse and still haunts the Great wall.
 Whenever someone strikes the wall with a stone, the swallow makes a chirping sound and tells people about the story.